softdevteam/pygrate3/Doc/library/warnings.rst

    try to read the line specified by *filename* and *lineno*.

+.. function:: showwarningwithfix(message, fix, category, filename, lineno, file=None, line=None)

+   Write a warning to a file.
+The default implementation calls ``formatwarningwithfix(message, fix, category, filename, lineno, line)`` and writes the resulting string to *file*, which defaults to :data:`sys.stderr`.
+You may replace this function with any callable by assigning to ``warnings.showwarning``.
+   *line* is a line of source code to be included in the warning message; if *line* is not supplied, :func:`showwarning` will try to read the line specified by *filename* and *lineno*.

 .. function:: formatwarning(message, category, filename, lineno, line=None)

+   Format a warning the standard way.
+This returns a string which may contain embedded newlines and ends in a newline.  *line* is a line of source code to be included in the warning message; if *line* is not supplied, :func:`formatwarning` will try to read the line specified by *filename* and *lineno*.

+.. function:: formatwarningwithfix(message, fix, category, filename, lineno, line=None)

    Format a warning the standard way.
 This returns a string which may contain embedded newlines and ends in a newline.  *line* is a line of source code to